pyfsi/coconut/README.md

 -   Unzip to a folder `coconut`.
 -   Add the parent folder of `coconut` to your Python path.

-For example, with a folder structure like:
+For example, with a folder structure like
 ```
 /some/absolute/path/
     coconut/